 I’m an aisle girl.
 Though I’m not claustrophobic and have no height excuse for wanting an aisle seat, I prefer not squeezing into a seat where I have to pass multiple people to stretch out to the row.
 Or to go to the bathroom.

 I generally choose an aisle seat, though sometimes, on the larger planes with a 2/4/2 seat configuration, I’ll choose the window on one of the two-seated sides with the hope of sleeping a bit.
 It rarely happens, so I generally go for the aisle.

 If you prefer the aisle seat, then absolutely go for that.
 Whatever makes you comfortable is the goal.
 Be sure to plan in advance to reserve your preferred seat when you can.

 I often find the best way to distract myself on a long flight is by thinking about my adventure ahead.
-I remind myself of why I’m doing this to myself and think about all of the fun and exciting things I have planned.
+I remind myself why I’m doing this to myself and think about all the fun and exciting things I have planned.

 Sometimes your flight is a great place to do some last-minute trip planning.
 I have read notes, organized my itinerary, and done research while flying to my destination.
 It’s a great time when you really have nothing else to do and can focus on the work.
 You’re also excited and motivated!

 Bring a Snack (and a Bottle for Water)